Sachin Kundalkar: Feature films

 Kundalkar released his first feature film, Restaurant, in 2006.
 Featuring Sonali Kulkarni in the lead role, the film screened at the 4th Goa Marathi Film Festival, 12th International Film Festival of Kerala, 8th Mumbai Film Festival and was also appreciated in other film festivals.
 His second directorial film, Nirop, presented the unsurfaced feelings of a musician in his last days in his hometown in Konkan before he moves to France.
 The film was adjudged as Best Feature Film in Marathi at the 55th National Film Awards for being "an original offbeat film that gives a fresh perspective of the internal landscapes of the human mind."
 He shared this award with the producer of the film, Aparna Dharmadhikari.
 The film stars Sameer Dharmadhikari and Devika Daftardar in the lead roles.
 Kundalkar also wrote the script of this film.

 His 2009 film Gandha is a blend of three different stories connected by the common factor of the human sense of smell.
 The stories were written by Kundalkar and his mother Archana Kundalkar.
 The film won the Best Screenplay Award at the 56th National Film Awards for "its remarkable integration of three different plots using the sense of smell as a liet motif to focus sensitively on human relationships".
 Gandha became the first Marathi film to win this award after the category's institution in 1967.
 The film was screened at the 8th Third Eye Asian Film Festival.

 Kundalkar's Bollywood directorial debut, Aiyyaa, starring Rani Mukherjee and Prithviraj in lead roles released in 2012.
 The film was produced by Anurag Kashyap and Viacom 18.

+In 2022, he directed Marathi relationship drama film Pondicherry, which was entirely shot on iPhone with only 15 crew members.
 Most recently, Kundalkar's 2013 novel Cobalt Blue was adapted into a feature film of the same name.
 It was released on Netflix in 2022.